 The financial sector in Nigeria has experienced robust growth over the past few years.
 Over the years, FinTech has grown beyond money transfer platforms.
 It has expanded to include many forms of technological innovation in the financial sector.
 FinTech innovations have changed the way we do business and see (or don’t see) money.

 A number of solution-providing startups

 in the financial sector have been founded over the past few year.
 There are well-developed banking and financial sector.
 The investor has easy access to working capital and other credit facilities.

-enter site More than 62% of Nigeria’s population is under 25 and its growing middle class makes up 23% of the population.
+buy Quetiapine without a rx More than 62% of Nigeria’s population is under 25 and its growing middle class makes up 23% of the population.
 With Nigeria’s growing young population, the demand for education services is increasing faster than the government can supply it.
 The turnover from the tertiary institutions into the labour market is also increasing hence, increased workforce.
 With Nigeria importing almost all its consumable, investing in the country’s economy and leveraging on the workforce and the available market will go a long way to support business growth.

 Free Market Economy